MigojoTech/slate/source/index.html.md

 > Make sure to replace `meowmeowmeow` with your API key.

 Skedgit uses API keys to allow access to the API.
-Please email us at dev@skedgitnow.com to request access to our Partner Portal.
-We will review the request and respond with instructions on how to gain access.[developer portal](http://example.com/developers).

 Skedgit expects for the API keys to be included in all API requests to the server in a header that looks like the following:

 `x_access_token: meowmeowmeow`
 `company_token: meowmeowmeow`